Fiyin-Anne/generate-payment-card/README.md

 ```

 The generator takes in one argument which is a json payload containing a card_brand (string) and user_digits (object).
-- card_brand: This is the card brand that the user would like to generate a payment card from.
+- `card_brand`: This is the card brand that the user would like to generate a payment card from.
 Currently this package is only able to generate mastercard, visa, American Express and Discover cards.
-- user_digits: The user can specify a sequence of not more or less than ten digits which they want to be a part of the payment card number.
+- `user_digits`: The user can specify a sequence of not more or less than ten digits which they want to be a part of the payment card number.
 They can also specify where they want this sequence to be placed by setting `position` to either `startswith`, `contains` or `endswith`.